30x/permissions/test/README.md

-The permissions service can be run locally by running 4 processes and an Nginx router.
-An example nginx config file for the purpose is in this directory (nginx.conf).
+The permissions service can be run locally as a single process.

+[Permissions can also run as 4 or 5 processes and an Nginx router.
+This capability is not being used at the moment, but may be important in the future.]
-On OSX, you can copy it to /usr/local/etc/nginx/ and run nginx.
-See the Nginx documentation for other operating systems and other options.
-(nginx -V will display the location where nginx is currently looking for its config file.)

-Each of the following repos has a test directory containg a bash file whose name is of the form run-xxxxxxx.
-This bash file is expected to be run from the root as ./test/run-xxxxxxx

 You will need a postgres with a database called permissions.
 The applications will create the tables themselves.
 If you want to use the shell scripts unmodified, you should create a user whose name and password are the same as those in the file local-export-pg-connection-variables.sh